Cadet Records

 Cadet Records was an American record label that began as Argo Records in 1955 as the jazz subsidiary of Chess Records.
 Argo changed its name in 1965 to Cadet to avoid confusion with the similarly named label in the UK.
 Cadet stopped releasing records around 1974, when its artists were moved to Chess.

 There was also Cadet Concept Records, for rock and more adventurous music, such as the Rotary Connection, and the experimental psychedelic Electric Mud album by Muddy Waters.
-The label had a Top 20 hit in 1968 with the single "Pictures of Matchstick Men" by the British band Status Quo through a licensing arrangent with Pye Records in London.
+The label had a Top 20 hit in 1968 with the single "Pictures of Matchstick Men" by the British band Status Quo through a licensing arrangement with Pye Records in London.
 A St. Louis band known as The Truth a.k.a.
 The Acid Sette were signed and recorded for this label under the guidance of Abner Spector.

 The masters are now owned by Universal Music.

-Discography (1965-1975)
+Discography (1965–1975)

 Continuation of the Argo 600 Jazz Series

-Cadet was established in 1965 following a name change of the Argo label and continued their 600 Jazz series and the 4000 Blues series.
+Cadet was established in 1965 following a name change of the Argo label.
+When the name was changed, a new logo of a chessman's horse was introduced to replace the previous chess piece logo.
+Cadet continued the Argo 600 Jazz series and the 4000 Blues series.